Big Lots Financing: 4 Ways to Pay for Your Purchase

 If you are approved online, you can print your confirmation and take it with you to a location.

 You don’t need a furniture payment plan if you take steps to put aside some money toward your future purchase each month.
-Consider these tips to saving money for your furniture purchase:
+Consider these tips to save money for your furniture purchase:

 - Set a goal for when you want to purchase the item